-So when Kit talked about fantasy 'with a PH'' I was trying to recall Ioan P Couliano's book: Eros and Magic in the Renaissance.
-Couliano explains that Eros was understood as the aspiration to transcendental Beauty.
-Plato places Eros as the link between physical existence and spiritual essence, we fly with Eros.
-In opposition to this - and Freud is regarded as the father of advertising - Eros becomes chthonic, wingless, primal desire (libido) demanding in an inarticulate way, that the outside world satisfies our desire.
-To avoid prison the energy of Eros is blocked and redirected by the numerous twists and turns of our internalized representation of our culture, our family, and moderated (repressed) or re-directed (sublimated) by the Super-ego.
+Couliano, looking at the works of Bruno in particular, explains that Eros was understood as the aspiration to transcendental Beauty.
+But in our time, Freud describes Eros as chthonic, wingless, primal desire (libido) demanding in an inarticulate way, that the outside world satisfies our desire; the energy of Eros (id) is blocked and redirected by the numerous twists and turns of our internalized representation of our culture, our family, and moderated (repressed) or re-directed (sublimated) by the Super-ego.

 [[QUOTE.